LHMA-Pet-Shop/AC2/README.md

 ## Environment

-<b>Our project was built and tested on the Windows operating system, we do not know how it will work on Linux / Mac systems, any problems and / or problems we are not responsible.
+<b>Our project was built and tested on the Windows operating system, we do not know how it will work on Linux / Mac systems, any incompatibility and / or problems we are not responsible.
 We only know that it works 100% in WINDOWS.</b>

 ## Contributing